Author: Barry Bunin, PhD

 Available solutions in the market include:

 Spreadsheets have their uses.
 And they may seem like a viable option for tracking your labs' entities.
 But they are limited and as the list of compounds and/or biologicals grows, spreadsheets become less effective.
-Furthermore, spreadsheets were not created with chemists or biologists in mind.
-As such they do not have the capacity to properly draw and display chemical structures nor sequences.
+Also, spreadsheets were not created with chemists or biologists in mind.
+As such they do not have the capacity to properly draw and display chemical structures or sequences.

 LIMS and ELNs are sample registration and tracking systems.
-Given the purpose for which they were designed, they offer some similar benefits and features that chemical and biological registrations systems do, albeit primarily at the sample level.
+Given the purpose for which they were designed, they offer some similar benefits and features that Chemical Registration Systems and Biological Registrations Systems do, albeit primarily at the sample level.

 The difference comes down to their specificity.
 As mentioned at the start of this article "A core function of registration systems is the ability to generate (or mirror) unique identifiers that unambiguously identify each entity and batch combination."
 Registration systems are built to handle not just the entities themselves but also their structures, sequences and generation of unique registration numbers, and to link these entities to any associated screening data.
 LIMS and ELNS, unless they are integrated with a registration system, don't generally include this kind of functionality.